 Do you have another WordPress Admin User account?
 If not, have you ever found yourself suddenly locked out of your website?
-Perhaps you kept trying to log in and your security plugin blocks you because it thinks you are a bad person trying to gain access?
-Let me explain why this is so important!
+Perhaps you kept trying to log in and your security plugin blocks you because it thinks you are a bad person trying to gain access.

 You Need to Create Another Admin User Account

 I’ve introduced you to a couple of examples of not being able to log into your WordPress website.
 Unfortunately, there are many more reasons why you are unable to log in.
 Because of this, I will give you a quick look at the importance of having a second user account.

 The main reason why you need another user account with administrative access is so that you can log into your site if your primary user account is somehow locking you out.
 This can be for a multitude of reasons, but let’s focus on simply getting you set up with another login.

 One very important piece of advice I can add to this article is to add your second WordPress admin user account right now!
 I would hate to hear that you read this article and before you decided to make a new account, you find yourself unable to log into your website.
 Even though this is not the end of the world, the method to regain access requires you to log into your database!
 If you have never done that before, then you can say YIKES!

 If you ever find yourself unable to log into your website, the only way to get back in is to access your database.
 For some people, this might be another day on the job, but for others, it can be scary!
 I remember when I first went into my database, I was afraid to click on anything, including logging out.

 If you are someone who has never ventured into your site’s database, I wouldn’t recommend doing it.
 Find someone who is familiar with this kind of thing, but make sure it’s someone you TRUST!
 The database is where everything about you, your website, and your registered user accounts are kept (if any).

 I won’t go into the specifics of how you can regain access or reset your password from the database, so I will keep that for another article.